Frequently Asked Questions about the Coronavirus

 If I have cancer, what can I do to protect myself from COVID-19?

 The best protection from a viral infection is prevention.
 Avoid close contact with others, particularly if you have other serious or chronic medical conditions.
 Keep your hands clean and avoid touching your face.
-Frequently clean and disinfect touched surfaces like countertops, tables, doorknobs, light switches, phones, desks, keyboards, faucets, toilets, and sinks.
+Frequently clean and disinfect high-touch surfaces like countertops, tables, doorknobs, light switches, phones, desks, keyboards, faucets, toilets, and sinks.
 Do not travel unless necessary.

 For more information and resources around good practices during this time, visit the UK HealthCare COVID-19 website.